anitab-org/mentorship-flutter/README.md

 ### Work status

-Application is high-fidelity copy of the Android version.
-It has all of the features implemented, though some may not work perfectly.
+Application is a high-fidelity copy of the Android version.
+It has all essential features implemented, though some may not work perfectly.

 **What works?**